Life at the Ranch in Cuttingsville centers around the upkeep of a diverse Vermont farm.

 Though our approach is largely humanistic, we recognize that psychiatric medications, used properly and thoughtfully, are an important tool for wellness.
 We handle all types of medications in close concert with our consulting psychiatrist, who is available to meet with residents and their advising teams weekly and is on-call in the interim.

 Residents also meet one-on-one with their clinicians for hour-long therapy sessions, and the rich environment of the Ranch allows for more integrated and genuine therapeutic relationships.
-Clinicians are part of the daily milieu in the community, which includes dining with residents, singing together in morning meeting (or at open mic night), playing games, sports, and practicing yoga.
-Clinicians are also available to join residents on work crew – especially during hay season!
+Clinicians are part of the daily milieu in the community, which includes working on crew, dining with residents, singing together in morning meeting (or at open mic night), playing games, sports, and practicing yoga.

 Treatment plans can go beyond the office walls here at the Ranch because of our integrative model.